Today we will discuss FMEA – Failure Mode and Effect Analysis.

 How to Implement FMEA

 You have a list of possible errors and their potential corrective actions.
-Now, you will assign responsibility to your team members to implement these actions so that the RPN of these errors can be reduced.
+Now, you will assign responsibility to your team members to implement these actions to reduce the RPN of these errors.

 Use the Pareto Law while using this technique.
 Focus on the minority of causes creating most of the issues or defects.
 This provides the most significant impact while using the least resources.
 You can take on the other defects, as resources permit, once these high-impact issues are resolved.

 You can plan a new corrective action to mitigate the problem if you see that a particular issue is not being resolved currently.